qcz/vscode-text-power-tools/README.md

 **Note:** Due to current architectural limitations of VSCode, no extension can access files larger than 50 Megabytes.
 Vote for [VSCode issue 31078](https://github.com/Microsoft/vscode/issues/31078), which once implemented, will allows this extension to work with these large files.
 In the meantime you can trick VSCode by opening a new file and copying the content of the large file there (without saving).

 ## Features
-* **Filter lines using strings or regular expressions (grep like experience):** Filter line commands take an input – a raw text or a regular expression – and filter – exclude or include – the selected lines using that input.
+* **Filter lines using strings or regular expressions (grep like experience):** Filter line commands take an input – a raw text, a regular expression or the selected text – and filter – exclude or include – the selected lines using that input.
 It works like the `grep` command but inside VS Code.
     * *Protip:* The command provides a history feature with the last 10 filter texts available to use immediately.
     * *Protip:* Filter commands can project the results to a new editor, so the original content is not modified.
 This way you can create multiple projections from your content without reloading the file or reverting the changes made by the filter command.
 Search for commands with `into a new editor` at the end to use this feature.
     * *Protip:* There are commands to copy or cut resulting lines to the clipboard.